liyili2/LQafny/SyntaxJava/DisqDesign/Syntax/DisQ/README.md

 # DisQ

-This repo contains the JAVA definition of DisQ, in which we define the syntax, semantics and DisQ intrepretor.
+This repo contains the JAVA Implementation of DisQ , in which we define the syntax, semantics and DisQ intrepretor.

 ## Overview